 I worried about going to that social function next week

 Well again I would not be worrying about going to a social event pre anxiety, I would be looking forward to it.
 I then realised I was not scared of the event itself, I was worried about being anxious and how I came across.
-There is no instant switch to stop you getting anxious over a social event, but it taught me that I had to just take things as they came and that feeling anxious was not then end of the world and the more I felt it, then the less I would feel it.
-I had to get used to it and put myself out there and then I would train my sub conscious to realise there was nothing to get anxious about.
+There is no instant switch to stop you getting anxious over a social event, but it taught me that I had to just take things as they came and that feeling anxious was not the end of the world and the more I felt it in the short term, then the less I would feel it in the long term.
+I had to get used to it and put myself out there and then I would train my sub conscious to realise there was nothing to get anxious about, whilst releasing the anxious energy within me.
 So basically I went to social events and took them as they came, not worrying if I felt anxious or not.
-Most times I would feel some anxiety, but it was never as bad as I thought it would be and usually by the end of the night I was chatting freely and as expected in time it just got easier.
+Most times I would feel some anxiety, but it was never as bad as I thought it would be and usually by the end of the night I was chatting freely and as expected, in time, it just got easier.

 I kept checking in to see how I felt, having internal conversations to try and make sense of it all

-Again this is something the regular person on the street does not do, even if they had broken there finger they would not check in every few minutes to see how it felt.
-They would just understand the pain will go in time and there is nothing they can do about it.
+Again this is something the regular person on the street does not do, even if they had broken their finger, they would not check in every few minutes to see how it felt.
+They would just understand the pain would go in time and there is nothing they can do about it.
 When I learnt that I could not switch anxiety off, it was a relief.
 I no longer had to search in my mind for that instant cure and I could just move on with my day and think about other things.

 I got home and put off things that needed doing, I just didn’t feel like it

-Anxiety can make us feel mentally and physically tired, as our body is working faster than normal and stress hormones do affect our muscles and make them feel heavy.
+Anxiety can make us feel mentally and physically tired, as our mind and body is working faster than normal and stress hormones do affect our muscles and make them feel heavy.
 Add that to an over active mind and we can feel tired and weary for no reason.
 The best thing I did was to do the jobs that needed doing and get out in the fresh air.
-Lounging around feeling sorry for myself made me feel even more exhausted.
+Lounging around, feeling sorry for myself, made me feel even more exhausted.

 Today I avoided anything that may make me anxious and built my day around it